priyadharshinitc/Error-Makes-Clever/Greenden/README.md

 ## Future Enhancements
 This project serves as a foundation for a fully functional Greenden website.
 Future development can include:
-* Adding new features (e.g., plant care information, search functionality).
+* Adding new features (e.g., plant care information, user authentication).
 * Improving the existing design.
 * Implementing a shopping cart and checkout system.